Dark-Alex-17/managarr/README.md

 ### Chocolatey (Windows)
 The Managarr Chocolatey package is located [here](https://community.chocolatey.org/packages/managarr).
 Please note that validation of Chocolatey packages take quite some time, and thus the package may not be available immediately after a new release.
-If you want the latest version and don't want to wait, use the Scoop installation method instead.

 ```powershell
 choco install managarr